faeton/mullvad-server-ping/README.md

-Sure, here's the full README with the latest changes:

 # Ping Hosts

 Ping Hosts is a Python command-line tool that pings a list of hosts and displays the results.
 It retrieves a list of hosts from an API endpoint, pings each host concurrently, and then sorts and displays the results.